For UK Government

 Licence model

-Factory outputs are released to the engaging party under a permissive licence appropriate to the source — typically Apache 2.0 for clean-room work, or the upstream licence (BSD-3, MIT, etc.) for modernisations of existing open-source code.
-Whoever commissions a chapter can deploy and modify it without ongoing fees or vendor lock-in on the delivered work.
+Factory outputs are released to the engaging party under a permissive licence appropriate to the source — typically Apache 2.0 for clean-room work, or the upstream source licence (BSD-3, MIT, OGL v3.0, etc.) honoured for modernisations of existing open-source code.
+Whoever commissions a chapter can deploy and modify it without ongoing fees or vendor lock-in on the delivered artefact.

 Deployment model

-The factory can be packaged for installation inside UK government secure facilities, operated by government's own software engineers cleared to DV, EDV, or STRAP standards.
-Specs, generated code, and the toolchain itself stay inside the secure perimeter — no cloud, no external dependencies in classified mode.
+The factory can be packaged for installation inside UK government secure facilities, operated by departmental engineers cleared to DV, EDV, or STRAP standards.
+Specifications, generated SPARK-Ada artefacts, and the gnatprove toolchain stay inside the secure perimeter — no cloud, no external dependency at classified levels.

-This addresses a deployment shape that doesn't currently exist for most sovereign-tech work: rapid, formally-verified SPARK-Ada production by cleared personnel, in the environments where the work actually needs to happen.
+This addresses a deployment shape that doesn't currently exist for most secure-environment formal-methods work: rapid, audited SPARK-Ada production by cleared personnel inside the perimeter where the work actually needs to happen.
 Particular fit for MOD / DSTL, NCSC rapid-response, GCHQ, and MoJ secure-environment work — domains where outsourcing to consultancies with cleared staff is slow and expensive, and where code crossing the perimeter is not an option.

 Get in touch

-For sovereign-AI procurement enquiries, sector partnership discussions, or to commission a custom chapter against your department's requirements:
+For procurement enquiries, sector partnership discussions, or to commission a custom chapter against your department's requirements:

 Contact